 Google Search Console

 Lighthouse is a neat open-source automated tool that will help you to improve the PWA and let you know if all of the features are in order.
 Working either as a Chrome extension or as a command line tool will tell you if PWA loads fine offline or with a bad connection, is it relatively fast, with the secure origin and serves the best practices for accessibility.

 Google PageSpeed Insights

 PWA (just like a website) should load fast, so put the spotlight on performance optimization.
 Tools such as Google PageSpeed Insights checks a variety of data and provides the real-time insights on what may be improved.
 With this tool, you will be able to see the overall performance score of your PWA.
 Eliminate bottlenecks and get a score above 90 – trust us, users of your PWA will love it!

 Cross-browser testing tools

 PWAs are loved for reliability, engagement and rich responsive experience.
 That’s why it’s very important to check your app looks the same across all tools and browsers.
 Mobile Friendly Test Tool, Chrome Developer Tool’s Device Mode, BrowserStack.com, Browserling.com or BrowserShots.org – these will help you to make sure if your PWA is cross-browser compatible.

 Let’s sum it up!

-Progressive Web App is a great solution that engages users, thrills developers and gives goosebumps to digital marketers – it’s a fact you can’t deny.
+Progressive Web App is a great solution that engages users, thrills developers, and gives goosebumps to digital marketers – it’s a fact you can’t deny.
 Although it has already gained momentum, we’re pretty sure it will remain on the rise for the next few years.
 If you wish to do detailed SEO research, you can use a tool like SEMrush that will help you to do complete SEO analysis.

 In order to fully harness the benefits brought by PWA, you have to turn up the volume and remember that nothing is better in driving traffic that proper visibility brought by great SEO practices and index rankings.

 The checklist above should be useful to provide guidance and support in developing a PWA with indexability in mind.
 Let us know how it worked in your case!